joshnuss/1000experiments.dev/posts/162-copy-paste.md

 tags: svelte, code-video
 ---

 For the event timeline, the user should be able to copy and paste events.
-I built an example for [inserted using the context menu](/posts/insert-at-point), this expands on it to add copy and paste menu items.
+I built an example for [inserting using the context menu](/posts/insert-at-point).
+This expands on that to add copy and paste menu items.

 ## Clipboard API

-The clipboard does not work in Svelte's REPL because of permissions, so I had to do it locally.
-It prompts the user to allow permissions for copy and paste.
+The clipboard does not work in Svelte's REPL because of permission restrictions, so I had to do it locally.
+This will prompt the user to allow copy and paste.

 ## Code